duhow/xl-converter/README.md

 ## Building from Source

 > [!NOTE]
-> The recommended way to use XL Converter is by using the [official binary releases](https://codepoems.eu/xl-converter).
-The building process is time-consuming.
+> The recommended way of using XL Converter is through the [official binary releases](https://codepoems.eu/xl-converter).
+The building process is time-consuming and tedious.

 ### Windows 10